-A reference given by a previous landlord, which confirms an applicant’s history of payment of rent and previous conduct as a tenant.
+A reference given by a previous landlord, which confirms an applicant’s history of payment of rent and prior conduct as a tenant.

-A legal document by which the freehold or leasehold owner of a property lets the premises to another party for a specific length of time, after which point it may revert to the freeholder or superior leaseholder.
+A legal document by which the freehold or leasehold owner of a property lets the premises to another party for a specific time.
+After which point, it may revert to the freeholder or superior leaseholder.

 The formal legal document entered into between a landlord and a tenant that reflects the terms of the negotiations between them.
 It constitutes the entire agreement between the parties and sets out their basic legal rights.

-A type of ownership in which a person owns a property, but not the land on which it is built.
-The owner of the Freehold will grant a lease on the property for a specified length of time.
+A type of ownership in which a person owns a property but not the land on which it’s built.
+The freehold owner will grant a lease on the property for a specified time.

 A mortgage on the property.

-A building which is listed as being of special historical or architectural interest, which cannot then be demolished or altered without local government consent.
+A building which is listed as being a special historical or architectural interest, which cannot then be demolished or altered without local government consent.

-The proportion of the value of the property on which the lender is prepared to loan.
+The proportion of the property value the lender is prepared to loan.
 This can be up to 100%.

-A long let is a property that is typically let for a period of six months and more.
+A long let is a property typically let for six months or more.

-The cost of repairing and maintaining external and/or internal communal parts of a building, which are then charged to the tenant or leaseholder.
+The cost of repairing and maintaining external or internal communal parts of a building which are then charged to the tenant or leaseholder.

-Technically a maisonette is an apartment which is on two levels, with its own separate access.
-Although generally properties on two levels, with or without separate access, are referred to as maisonettes.
+Technically a maisonette is an apartment on two levels with separate access.
+Although generally, properties on two levels, with or without separate access, are referred to as maisonettes.

 An amount of money advanced by a lender, such as a bank or building society, on the security of a property and repayable over a long period.

-This is an insurance designed to pay your monthly mortgage for a limited period, usually a year if you are unable to work through illness, disability or redundancy.
+This insurance is designed to pay your monthly mortgage for a limited period, usually a year, if you cannot work through illness, disability or redundancy.

 A company which advises lenders on the types of loans available and which helps to process any subsequent application.